Northumberland Walks Logo

 Looking back down the valley.

-Broadstruther is the ideal place to stop for a while and enjoy the scenery and a snack if you have food with you.
+Broadstruther was the ideal place to stop for a while and enjoy the scenery and eat our lunch.

 There is an old shepherds cottage which was long since abandoned . *